 Allergic reaction to the preservatives: If the tattoo ink contains preservatives, it is possible for some people to have an allergic reaction to these ingredients.
 Preservatives are added to the ink to help prevent the growth of bacteria and other contaminants, but some people may be sensitive to these ingredients.

-Allergic reaction to the stabilizers: Some tattoo inks may contain stabilizers to help maintain the consistency of the ink and prevent it from separating or fading over time.
+Allergic reaction to the stabilisers: Some tattoo inks may contain stabilisers to help maintain the consistency of the ink and prevent it from separating or fading over time.
 It is possible for some people to have an allergic reaction to these ingredients.